 Hotel Stays in Kathmandu.

-Sleeping bag (can be hired in Kathmandu).
+Sleeping bag (which can be hired in Kathmandu).

-Personal clothing /equipment.
+Personal clothing and equipment.

 Meals in Kathmandu.